Keeping your cat at a healthy weight

 When your cat is a healthy weight, its quality of life is better – it can play and move more, it has improved physical and mental health, and its lifespan is extended.
 As its owner, it's important you know exactly how you can help your cat maintain a healthy weight and provide it with an excellent quality of life.

 Helping your cat exercise

 Making sure you have regular playtime with your cat, particularly if they live indoors, is essential to helping them maintain a healthy weight.
 Indoor cats need, on average, a third fewer calories than outdoor cats due to their lower energy expenditure, so playing with them is a good way to increase their movement and reduce the likelihood of gaining weight.

 Two minutes of playtime twice a day, gradually increasing as they get more active, is an excellent start.
 Give them toys they can play with by themselves, or food toys which encourage them to play with an object to get a few kibbles as a reward.

 Boredom is one of the principle reasons that cats eat when they’re not hungry, so by giving your pet things to play with you’re helping them focus on something healthier and more enjoyable in the longer-term.

 Feeding your cat in the right way

-Setting up good feeding behaviors will help your cat retain a healthy weight and avoid begging or mewling for extra food.
+Setting up good feeding behaviours will help your cat retain a healthy weight and avoid begging or mewling for extra food.

 The right food for the right time